KritleenKaur/Team-KS/README.md

 Breadth First Search Algorithm

 Breadth First Search Algorithm can be used to find the path from a given source to a givn destination.
-It's time complexoty is O(V+E).
+Its time complexity is O(V+E).

 Program: